-I found a small cafe, sat there and ordered a bottle of mineral water.
-When the waiter came back, I asked him where the said bar was and he told me it’s just two blocks from the cafe.
+I found a small cafe, sat there, and ordered a bottle of mineral water.
+When the waiter came back, I asked him where the said bar was and he told me it was just two blocks from the cafe.

 “You like Hemingway?
 Me, I read no his stories but Havana people like him, so I like him, too.”, he asked, without giving me a chance to answer.

 “is a good Cuban!”, he continued like it’s a fact.

 Next to Fidel Castro and Che Guevarra, perhaps, Ernest Hemingway is the third most famous guy in Havana.
 Ask every Havana resident, even a random guy sitting in a park, about the prolific writer, their eyes sparkle at the familiarity of his name—and beam with pride.
 Hemingway, no doubt, is an honorary Cuban.

 Let’s start Hemingway’s Cuban connections with his two favorite watering holes in Havana: La Bodeguita del Medio and El Floridita.